tuvokki/tuvokki.github.com/_posts/2015-06-01-Lets-make-more-blogs.md

 var article = { locals: { title: "header title", body: "A body that consists of a lot of things." } };
 ```

-But that' not data!
+But that's no data!
 We must hook up the couchdb.
 There are two routes that we will need in order to create a post.

 - `GET /posts/new` -> returns a form to create a new post
 - `POST /posts` -> creates a new post from the form parameters provided